 Crawlspaces are often attractive environments for spiders.
 Simply setting off foggers (“bug bombs”) is not likely to be effective and can be hazardous particularly if you contaminate your air-conditioning system.
 Crawlspace treatments are best left to pest-control professionals.

-If you’re concerned, call us at ClearDefense Pest Control!
+If you’re concerned, contact us HERE at ClearDefense Pest Control!

-Click HERE for some more information about our arachnid neighborsTags: bugs, Charlotte, Chattanooga, Cincinnatti, clear defense, cleardefense, Columbia, exterminate, exterminator, Greensboro, Greer, infestation, insects, Kansas City, Knoxville, Nashville, pest control, pests, Raleigh Durham, Richmond, spiders, Winston Salem
+Click HERE for some more information about our arachnid neighborsTags: bugs, Charlotte, Chattanooga, Cincinnati, Cincinnatti, clear defense, cleardefense, Columbia, Durham, exterminate, exterminator, Greensboro, Greer, infestation, insects, Kansas City, Knoxville, Nashville, pest control, pests, Raleigh, Raleigh Durham, Richmond, spiders, Winston Salem